 a) To use WordPress as your main website (e.g. www.mydomainname.com), install it in the “root” folder of your domain (i.e. the main directory).
 This is where people will arrive at when they type your domain name into their web browser.

 b) If you have an existing website installed on your domain that you want to keep, you can either keep your existing site with a new WordPress installation, or install WordPress in a subfolder of your domain (also called a ‘subdirectory’), e.g. www.mydomainname.com/blog.
-You can name your subfolder anything you want.
+You can name your subfolder anything you like.

 - www.mydomainname.com – sends visitors to your existing website.